-Dear Chairman Conyers:
+Dear Representative:

-The Consumer Federation of America1, Public Citizen2, Center for Justice & Democracy3, and U.S. PIRG4 write to express our strong support for H.R.
-3596, the "Health Insurance Industry Antitrust Enforcement Act."
-This legislation would repeal the federal antitrust exemption for health insurance and medical malpractice insurers.
+The Consumer Federation of America1 and the Center for Justice & Democracy2 write to urge you to support Health Insurance Industry Fair Competition Act (H.R.
+4626), which will be voted on soon by the House Floor.
+This legislation would repeal the federal antitrust exemption for health insurers.
 These companies would be required to play by the same rules of competition as virtually all other commercial enterprises operating in America's economy.
-Revoking the federal anti-trust exemption for health and medical malpractice insurers is a good first step towards full repeal of the McCarran Ferguson Act for all lines of insurance, which our organizations strongly support.
+Revoking the federal anti-trust exemption for health insurers is a good first step towards full repeal of the McCarran Ferguson Act for medical malpractices and all lines of insurance, which our organizations strongly support.
 The Consumer Federation of America estimates that if the McCarran Ferguson Act was fully repealed, Americans would save at least 10 percent of premiums or as much as \$50 billion a year.

 Collusive activity in the health insurance industry is a significant problem.
 For example, health insurers have collaborated in artificially lowering the "reasonable and customary" amounts paid to doctors and hospitals for providing health services.
-If a patient uses an out-of-network doctor, the insurer typically pays a percentage, normally about 75 percent of the "reasonable and customary" doctor charge for the area of the country in which the procedure was done.
+If a patient uses an out-ofnetwork doctor, the insurer typically pays a percentage, normally about 75 percent of the "reasonable and customary" doctor charge for the area of the country in which the procedure was done.
 Anything over this limit is left for the consumer to pay.